deadlyfingers/blog/_posts/2018-09-17-analytics-for-mixed-reality.md

  ![]({{ site.baseurl }}/assets/images/IbexDashboard-UnityMR.png)

 You can add the [dashboard template for MR](https://gist.github.com/deadlyfingers/e664aaccb748be2f332f462615f6a090) shown above to visualize the telemetry for MR custom events and metrics.
-Check out the [readme on github](https://github.com/Unity3dAzure/UnityApplicationInsights#custom-visualization-of-unity-ui-and-mr-telemetry) for more info about installing custom Ibex Dashboard templates.
+Check out the [readme on github](https://github.com/Unity3dAzure/UnityApplicationInsights#custom-visualization-of-unity-ui-and-mr-telemetry) for morecategories: code about installing custom Ibex Dashboard templates.